addyosmani/backbone-fundamentals/README.md

 <strong>Model.get()</strong>

 Model.get() provides easy access to a model's attributes.
-Attributes below which are passed through to the model on instantiation are then instantly available for retrieval.
+Attributes which are passed through to the model on instantiation are instantly available for retrieval.

 ```javascript
 var myPhoto = new Photo({ title: "My awesome photo",